ConjurTech/slate/source/includes/api/_orders.html.md

 Attribute                  | Description
 -------------------------- | ----------
-id                         | Unique identifier for the make object. offer_hash                 | The blockchain that the order exists on. available_amount           | Remaining [amount](#amounts) of the offered tokens in the make that has not been filled by other offers. offer_asset_id             | [Asset ID](#supported-assets) of the token that the make is offering. offer_amount               | [Amount](#amounts) of tokens that the make is offering.
+id                         | Unique identifier for the make object. offer_hash                 | The hash of the corresponding offer for this make object. available_amount           | Remaining [amount](#amounts) of the offered tokens in the make that has not been filled by other offers. offer_asset_id             | [Asset ID](#supported-assets) of the token that the make is offering. offer_amount               | [Amount](#amounts) of tokens that the make is offering.